AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 Click on the Actions tab pop-up menu located at the top right of the actions tab.

 Select the first item in the menu labeled "Button Mode".
-Your view will switch from a long list into a colorfull grid of labeled buttons.
+Your view will switch from a long list into a colorful grid of labeled buttons.

 ![Switch the Actions tab to the to button display  mode](Screenshots/5.switch-to-button-mode.png)